-Resources at the Lois Hole Hospital Women’s Research Centre support research in women’s health at the Lois Hole Hospital for Women—facilitating multidisciplinary collaboration, building capacity and serving as the bedrock of research excellence for all ages and stages of women’s lives.
+Resources at the Dale Sheard Centre for Solutions in Women’s Health support research in women’s health at the Lois Hole Hospital for Women—facilitating multidisciplinary collaboration, building capacity and serving as the bedrock of research excellence for all ages and stages of women’s lives.

 The research centre has been made available through the vision and generosity of the partnership between, and donations from, Alberta Health Services, the University of Alberta and the Alberta Women’s Health Foundation.
 The intention is to have this centre available for all women’s and maternal health research and children’s health research at the Lois Hole Hospital for Women.

 Activities in the centre:

 - support research coordinators, investigators, clinicians, patients and their families as they carry out various studies;

 - allow for integration and increased collaboration of clinical and translational research currently underway in the hospital; and,

 - facilitate and expedite enrolment and follow-up for research studies and clinical trials.

 Once a research study has institutional ethics and operational approval you will have the following research support: